American Southwest

 Red Canyon and the western Colorado

 Zuni is one of the few points along the south rim of the Grand Canyon that has no road, trail or signpost, though it is easy enough to reach, by walking through the open pine forest for half a mile, staying close to the canyon edge.
-Cars can be parked on the south side of the road between mileposts 257 and 258, near where the rim is just a few yards away through the trees but begins to curve northwards, away from the road.
+Vehicles can be parked on the south side of the highway between mileposts 257 and 258, near where the rim is just a few yards away through the trees but begins to curve northwards, away from the road.
 As well as trees the plateau is dotted with various species of cacti, all bearing beautiful flowers in summer.

 On the North Rim, the panorama ranges from Unkar Creek in the east, across Vishnu Temple, Krishna Shrine and other nearby Hindu-inspired features, then over countless other buttes and canyons for 30 miles westwards.
 In the early days of Grand Canyon tourism, when the main guest facilities were at Grandview, tours would quite often stop at Zuni Point but now it is rarely visited, despite having better views than popular Moran Point, the next main overlook to the west.